-What did you watch?
 And that’s episode three of the Highschool of the Dead anime series.
 Seriously, I just want to hit play and keep going.
 I’ve also noticed that my episode reviews for Highschool of the Dead are longer than my normal season reviews… Whatever, I’m having a ton of fun.

 The group have decided to leave the school and search for their families.
 To do this they will have to get past the zombie horde, but Takagi has a plan.
 She believes that the zombies can’t see and are only responding to sound.
 Takashi volunteers to test this theory and everything seems to be going well until another survivor slips up and alerts the zombies to their presence.

 They make it to the school minibus and add a few more survivors, but one is a teacher, Mr Shido.
 Rei warns Takashi that he’ll regret saving Shido and it doesn’t take long to see why.

 This episode started off with several news clips, revealing the extent of the zombie outbreak.
 Everywhere seems to be having the same issue, although the British have maintained order, of course.
 The interrupted news broadcast is a staple of any good zombie outbreak story and a great way to get a little exposition in.

-That’s great, but there was much more to get excited about too, especially when the group charge out of the teacher’s lounge and head towards the minibus.
+That’s great, but there was much more to get excited about too, especially when the group charged out of the teacher’s lounge and head towards the minibus.
 I loved how Saeko and Takashi charged ahead and attacked the zombies head-on, Rei followed behind with her spear, while Hirano played the sniper, protecting Takagi and Marikawa.

-It was also great that they seemed to tone down the annoying bouncing sound everytime Marikawa moved.
+It was also great that they seemed to tone down the annoying bouncing sound every time Marikawa moved.
 I definitely didn’t remember it from the first time of watching, so hopefully, that’s the end of that.

 This episode seemed to fly by much quicker than the first two.
 That’s probably down to the high intensity of the escape.
 There were other groups of survivors, some didn’t make it, but that wasn’t totally surprising.